Home

 We hope you will print out copies of these Aussie Bee Online articles and keep them in a ring-backed binder.
 They will build up, year by year, into a substantial new addition to your native bee library.

-We have provided this splendid, full colour cover page (featuring the vivid colours of Australian native bees) so you can decorate the front of your binder.
+We have provided this colourful cover page (featuring some of our best loved Australian native bees) so you can decorate the front of your binder.

 Download PDF version (size: 308K)